 (South Pole ONLY): Will be assigned to an Emergency Response Team (ERT).
 Examples are the Fire Brigade and First Aid teams which require specialized training, and which will be provided.

 (South Pole ONLY): The South Pole positions are for approximately 13 months, beginning with 2 weeks of training in Denver in Mid-October 2021 and running through Mid-November 2022.
 Deployment to South Pole is from November 1, 2021 - November 15, 2022 (approximately).
 You will deploy from Denver directly to South Pole.

 (South Pole ONLY): Will assist winter station meteorologist with weather observations several times a day.
 May involve shift work.

 (McMurdo ONLY): Typically deploys from early Oct for one year; summer only (Oct - Feb) and winter only (Feb - Oct) deployments are possible.

 - Bachelor's degree or higher in Mechanical, Electrical, Aeronautical or other Engineering, Astronomy, Astrophysics, or Physics is required.

-- General electronic troubleshooting experience required, with a minimum of two years of experience in the use of multiple commercial software packages and DOS and Windows operating systems.
+- General electronic troubleshooting experience required, with a minimum of two years of experience in the use of multiple commercial software packages as well as DOS and Windows operating systems.

 - Excellent written and verbal communication abilities required.
 Knowledge of MS-Excel and Word required.

-- Must be organized, able to multi-task, and work without direct supervision.
+- Must be organized, able to multi-task, and able to work without direct supervision.